vippsas/vipps-partner/README.md

    Platform partners use the Vipps APIs _on behalf of_ merchants (initiate payments, do captures, do refunds, etc).

+   Merchants that use a platform partner
+   _never need to see their API keys_, since the platform partner uses partner keys.

 2. **Integration partners:** Assist merchants in development of the merchants' integration.
 Typically a consultancy firm doing development for the merchant.
    An integration partner does not use the Vipps APIs on behalf of the merchant.